Red Iguana – My Favorite Salt Lake City Restaurant

 Two is Better than One

 Red Iguana has always been very popular.
-I remember standing in a long line to get in for my first visit 30 years ago.
-A few years back, the owners opened a second larger location just two blocks away from the original.
+I remember standing in a long line to enter during my first visit 30 years ago.
+A few years ago, the owners opened a second larger location just two blocks away from the original.
 We usually chose the larger Red Iguana 2, and generally go for an early weekend lunch.
 The wait isn’t typically as long then – we often walk right in.
-During COVID, they are accepting and strongly encouraging reservations which is even better.
-I’m hoping that they continue to offer reservations after the pandemic.
-But if not, I’ll resume standing in line if necessary for mole nirvana.
+(During COVID, both locations started accepting reservations and this has continued.
+It makes it easier to get a table if you plan ahead.
+Walk-ins are welcome too, but you might still experience a wait depending on the time of day.)

 Both Red Iguana locations are located just west of downtown Salt Lake City.
 For visitors, they are easy to reach via light rail – just a few stops from downtown on the Airport line.